- Africa for AFS Afriholics!

 - Read the revised Heading Abroad with AFS, especially if you are new to AFS.

 - Ensure your passport is valid 6 months after return date with two blank pages.
 We recommend renewing your passport well ahead of any planned international travel.
 Take a photo of your passport to store in the cloud or bring a copy.

 - To speed through US Customs download Mobile Passport.
 Look in your App Store for details.

 - Notify bank and cc company of travel dates so they don’t block charges

-- Visa – Moz is $50 US at airport arrival.
+- Visa – No visa for SA.
+Moz is $80 US at airport arrival.

 - Travel Meds – no shots needed.
 Anti-malaria pills suggested, not required.
 Call me if questions on this.
 Read more below.

 - PCR Test – Read Covid news below.